Foundational Essays in James Joyce Studies

 Foundational Essays in James Joyce Studies makes this trailblazing scholarship readily accessible to readers.
 Offering three essays each on Joyce’s four main works (Dubliners, A Portrait of the Artist as a Young Man, Ulysses, and Finnegans Wake), editor Michael Patrick Gillespie provides a contextual general introduction as well as short introductions to each section that describe the essays that follow and their original contribution to the field.
 Featuring works by Robert Boyle, Edmund L. Epstein, S. L. Goldberg, Clive Hart, A. Walton Litz, Robert Scholes, Thomas F. Staley, James R. Thrane, Thomas F. Van Laan, and Florence L. Walzl, this is a volume that no serious scholar of Joyce can be without.

-Michael Patrick Gillespie, professor of English at Florida International University, is the author or editor of many books, including The Aesthetics of Chaos and Oscar Wilde and the Poetics of Ambiguity.
+Michael Patrick Gillespie, professor of English at Florida International University, is the author or editor of twenty-two books, including The Aesthetics of Chaos, Oscar Wilde and the Poetics of Ambiguity, and James Joyce and the Exilic Imagination.

 Of Related Interest